ImperialCollegeLondon/sap-quick-audio-demo/README.md

 The core functionality of the generated webpage is provided by the excellent [trackswitch project](https://github.com/audiolabs/trackswitch.js).
 Here we use python to grab all the audio files in a particular folder, create the html and then use docker to wrap everything in a standalone container.
 Tested using python 3 on macOS but should work in other operating systems.

 ## Pre-requisites
 Install and run the Docker daemon using [these instructions](https://docs.docker.com/install/).

+Install anaconda using [these instructions](https://docs.anaconda.com/anaconda/install/index.html).
+This step is probably overkill but is an easy way to make sure all the correct dependencies are satisfied.

 ## Install